viniciusribeirogtk/challenge-gympass/README.md

 # Gympass Challenge
-An simple pure java solve test.
+A test solved in simple java.

 ## Getting Started